Kkevsterrr/backdoorme/README.md

 ## Contributing
 Backdoorme is still very much in its infancy!
 Feel free to contribute to the project - simply fork it, make your changes, and issue a pull request.
 Have an idea for a killer backdoor, or something we could improve?
 Make an issue and we'll add it ASAP!

+If you wish to add your own backdoor, follow the directions given in the backdoorme/backdoors/template.py file.